dwatersonIO/astro-blog/src/pages/posts/git-hub.md

 tags:
 - tech
 - github
-description: How to push new projects after creating a repo and update existing projects.
+description: How to initialize new projects with Git then push to GitHub repo.
 ---

 ### First time